BlackPepperSoftware/relish/pages/tutorial-4.md

 </tbody>
 </table>

 The `set()` method will convert the (only) column "Name" into camel-case, and look for a `name()` method on the `AddTaskPage` object.
-In our case, this `name()` method returns an `InputText` field, and Relish will tell the the `InputText` component to type in the strings "Buy some bread" and "Buy some milk" on each of the occasions that it visits the page.
+In our case, this `name()` method returns an `InputText` field, and Relish will tell the `InputText` component to type in the strings "Buy some bread" and "Buy some milk" on each of the occasions that it visits the page.

 If there had been multiple columns in the feature table, Relish would have looked for a matching component for each of them, and entered the data into each of the fields in the form.